tylerwalts/puppet-jdk_oracle/README.md

 This approach was inspired by: http://stackoverflow.com/questions/10268583/how-to-automate-download-and-instalation-of-java-jdk-on-linux

-_Note:  By using this module you agree to automatically accept the Oracle agreement to download Java._
+_Note:  By using this module you will automatically accept the Oracle agreement to download Java._

 Currently Supported:
 * RedHat Family (RedHat, Fedora, CentOS)